ansible-lockdown/UBUNTU22-CIS/README.md

 This role **will make changes to the system** that could break things.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

 This role was developed against a clean install of the Operating System.
-If you are implimenting to an existing system please review this role for any site specific changes that are needed.
+If you are implementing to an existing system please review this role for any site specific changes that are needed.

 ## Documentation